Table of Contents

 Is Mustard Good for Losing Weight?

 Consumption of mustard cannot help you lose weight directly.
-However, being a thermogenic ingredient, it may boost your metabolism (up to 5%) and increase fat burning (up to 16%), thereby allowing you to reach your weight loss goal faster.
+However, being a thermogenic ingredient, it may boost your metabolism (up to 5%) and increase fat burning (up to 16%), allowing you to reach your weight loss goal faster.

 What is Mustard Bath Good for?